JiFish/artemis/README.md

 * **BORDER** x - Set the screen's border color to *x*
 * **CURSOR** x, y - Move the cursor to position *x*, *y*
 * **INK** x, red, green, blue - Sets the color of palette entry *x*. *red*,*green* and *blue* can be from 0 to 4, giving a total of 125 possible colors.
-* **PRINTW** x$[, y...] - Works as **PRINT** above, but will attempt to word-wrap output. i.e. This command will try to prevent words from being split across lines.
+* **PRINTW** t$, x1, y1, x2, y2[, wrap] - Print text *t$* to a virtual "Window" on-screen.
+The window's top-left position is defined by *x1* and *y1*, and it's bottom-right by *x2* and *y2*.
+If *wrap* is non-zero, *t$* will be wrapped cleanly - avoiding line-breaks in the middle of words.
+(This is the default behaviour.)
+If *t$* is too long, it will be cropped, if it is too short it will be padded with spaces.
 * **SYMBOL** x, y$ - Redefine the bitmap of the character with the code *x*. *y$* is a string that represents the new bitmap.
 Each character in the string represents one pixel starting at the top-left.
 Use a space for the background and any other character for the foreground.
 If *y$* is an empty string, the character will be reset to the default.
-* **SYMBOL** x, b1[, b2, b3, b4, b5, b6, b7, b8] - Alternate syntax for above, more like classic BASIC variants.
+* **SYMBOL** x, b1[, b2] ... [, b8] - Alternate syntax for above, more like classic BASIC variants.
 Provide 1 - 8 integers from 0 - 255.
 Each integer's binary value defines one row of pixels, top to bottom.
 Missing rows are considered empty.

 Tip: if you change the symbol for character 239, you will also change Artemis' icon.